Tochemey/goakt/README.md

 ### Actor System

-Without an actor system, it is not possible to create actors in Go-Akt.
-Only a single actor system is recommended to be created per application when using Go-Akt.
-At the moment the single instance is not enforced in Go-Akt, this simple implementation is left to the discretion of the developer.
+Without an actor system, it is not possible to create actors in GoAkt.
+Only a single actor system is recommended to be created per application when using GoAkt.
+At the moment the single instance is not enforced in GoAkt, this simple implementation is left to the discretion of the developer.
 To create an actor system one just need to use the [`NewActorSystem`](./actors/actor_system.go) method with the various [Options](./actors/option.go).
-Go-Akt ActorSystem has the following characteristics:
+GoAkt ActorSystem has the following characteristics:

 - Actors lifecycle management (Spawn, Kill, ReSpawn)